List of Q+A panellists: Season 2a: 2009

-Season 3: 2009
+Season 2b: 2009

-The third season of Q&A began on 23 July 2009.
-Episode 6 was broadcast from the Melbourne Writers Festival with three writers on the panel.
-Episode 10 was broadcast from Adelaide.
-Episode 11 had no politician on the panel.
+The second half of season two of Q&A began on 23 July 2009.
+Episode 22 was broadcast from the Melbourne Writers Festival with three writers on the panel.
+Episode 26 was broadcast from Adelaide.
+Episode 27 had no politician on the panel.

-Season 4: 2010
+Season 3: 2010

-The fourth season of Q&A began on 8 February 2010, and will be a full season consisting of 40 episodes on the new night, Monday, on ABC1.
+The third season of Q&A began on 8 February 2010, and will be a full season consisting of 40 episodes on the new night, Monday, on ABC1.
 Episode 1 was broadcast from Old Parliament House, Canberra, with an audience of 16- to 25-year-olds.
 Episode 4 was broadcast from the Adelaide Festival of Arts, and had a total of 6 panellists making it the largest panel in the program's history.
 The following episode also had 6 panellists.

 Episode 9 featured Opposition Leader Tony Abbott as the only panellist.
 Episode 12 was a 'politician-free' episode, where no current or former politicians were on the panel.
 Also in episode 12, a Twitter feed was introduced, where selected tweets discussing Q&A are shown on screen.
 Episode 18 featured six panellists and was broadcast from Casula in south west Sydney.
 On episode 24, Tanya Plibersek became the first panellist to appear on Q&A more than twice in one season (only if you consider 2009's programmes to be two seasons – both Tony Abbott and Joe Hockey appeared four times in the full year of 2009 with five other panellists appeared three times that year).

 Episode 27 and 28 each featured the two leaders alone on the panel, in the final two episodes before the election.
 Episode 29 was the first episode following the election, and was controversial in that at the last minute Julia Gillard pulled Mark Arbib from appearing on the panel, and an empty chair was left on the panel for the entire episode.
 Episode 30 was broadcast from the Melbourne Writers Festival.

 Episode 37 featured former Prime Minister John Howard as the only panellist, co-inciding with the launch of his memoirs, Lazarus Rising.
 Episode 38 was the first time the program was broadcast from Western Australia in Perth.

 Nick Minchin was originally supposed to be the Coalition panellist on the season finale, but bad weather prohibited his plane from landing in Sydney on time.
 Minchin was replaced on the panel by George Brandis.

-Season 5: 2011
+Season 4: 2011

-The fifth season of Q&A began on 7 February 2011, continuing in its Monday night timeslot.
+The fourth season of Q&A began on 7 February 2011, continuing in its Monday night timeslot.
 The exceptions to this were the twelfth and twenty-third episodes, which aired on Thursday 28 April and 7 July respectively.
 The first special was a special discussion preceding the Wedding of Prince William and Catherine Middleton, which the second special was entitled "Stopping The Boats" and was centred on the topic of asylum seekers.
 During this season, Christopher Pyne was the first panellist to appear ten times since Season One, and Lachlan Harris was the 250th unique panellist since Season One.